-WELCOME to Tulane University's City, Culture, and Community (CCC), a new interdisciplinary Ph.D. program, created with a co-operation of the Department of Sociology, the School of Social Work, and Urban Studies, along with participating faculty located in the School of Liberal Arts, the School of Architecture, School of Law, School of Public Health, and the School of Science and Engineering.
+WELCOME to Tulane University's City, Culture, and Community (CCC), an interdisciplinary Ph.D. program, created with a co-operation of the Department of Sociology, the School of Social Work, and Urban Studies, along with participating faculty located in the School of Liberal Arts, the School of Architecture, School of Law, School of Public Health, and the School of Science and Engineering.

 The intellectual focus of the CCC Ph.D.
 Program is unique in bringing together interdisciplinary approaches in the social and natural sciences, social work, architecture, law, humanities and applying them to understand a range of issues pertaining to cities, culture, and communities.

 As a broad-based and integrative graduate education-research program, the CCC will address interrelationships between the physical environment, the built environment, and social, economic, and political institutions and processes that shape urban areas.